 And, as always, comments and questions are welcome.

 Today we feature a song by Hot Tamale, “Crystal Gulf Waters.”
-In lamenting what we may lose if oil inundates our coast, Craig Reeder and Adrian Fogelin evoke some of the areas in which we are interested.
+In lamenting what we may lose if oil inundates our coast, Craig Reeder and Adrian Fogelin evoke some of the areas in which we are interested on this blog.
 And while the song tackles a heavy topic, it does manage to end on a hopeful note.
 The video was created by Craig:

 The following is a short essay by Craig where he explains a little about why he was compelled to write “Crystal Gulf Waters”.